 - 1. Outside quartering of pets is prohibited with the exception of the farm dog. - a.
 This includes the use of a dog run, a leash attached to a fixed object, or an outside cage. - 2.
 Outside exercising of pets under positive control of a leash is permitted. - iii.
 Fish in tanks of 10 gallons or less may be kept in all Kleist Manor buildings and the Helen Werner Apartment Building. - k.
-Housing Selection & Application Process - i.
-Residents must request pet-friendly housing during the housing application process.
-MTSO will attempt to accommodate all such requests, if space in approved housing units is available, but there is no guarantee that all requests can or will be honored.
+Housing Selection & Application Process - Residents must request pet-friendly housing during the housing application process.
+MTSO will attempt to accommodate all such requests, if space in approved housing units is available, but there is no guarantee that all requests can or will be honored. - a.

-- a.
 If the student or staff requests pet friendly housing and none is available, the student or staff member will be notified and has the option of being placed in other MTSO housing.
 Without the pet(s) - b.
 If pet-friendly space is not available, and the student or staff member is assigned to non-pet designated housing, the student or staff member will not be permitted to have a pet live in their housing unit.

-1. Annual Requirements
+I. Annual Requirements

 - i.
+Inoculations.
+Proof must be submitted annually. - ii.
 Licenses where applicable.
-Proof must be submitted annually. - ii.
-Insurance policies, covering against any and all possibilities of the pet causing harm to another resident.
-Proof must be submitted annually.
+Proof must be submitted annually. - m.

-m.
 Community Rules of Conduct